The Rice (Houston): Second Rice Hotel building

 Jones continued investing in the Rice Hotel through the 1930s.
 The Rice Barber Shop was remodeled in 1930, and a major remodeling of the bottom floors in 1938 coincided with a new, art-deco dining area, the Empire Room.
 He opened a barber shop in 1930, which remained in business there until about 1977.
 Five years later, he introduced air-conditioning to the Crystal ballroom, perhaps the first dance venue with such an amenity in Houston.
 In 1940, Jones embarked on another major remodeling, transforming the cafeteria into the Skyline Room, replete with plastic upholstery and fluorescent lighting.
 A first among Houston hotels, the Rice installed an escalator in 1946.
 By 1949, all the guest rooms were air-conditioned.
 In 1951, Jones hired Staub & Rather to transform the roof deck over the seventeenth floor into an eighteenth floor edition to house the Petroleum Club of Houston.

 After Jones died in 1956, the estate conveyed the Rice Hotel building to the Jones family non-profit, the Houston Endowment.
 The Rice continued to operate as a hotel under the management of the Houston Endowment until 1971.
 In 1957, Houston Endowment remodeled the Old Capital Club and the Flag Room from the previously existing Empire Room.
 They commissioned a five-story annex for a motor lobby and a second grand ballroom in 1958.
 The hotel featured fine dining in the Flag Room, a casual first-floor coffee shop, and the underground Rice Hotel Cafeteria, known for its signature dish, rice pudding.
 It had a variety of retail shops, including a lobby news stand, a hat store, and Bilton's Fine Jewelry.

 In 1962 the Rice Hotel was used for a meeting of NASA Astronaut Group 2 - The New Nine - all of whom booked in with the code name "Max Peck" as portrayed on the 1998 HBO miniseries From the Earth to the Moon.
+At the time, the hotel's general manager was named Max Peck.

-United States President John F. Kennedy visited the Rice Hotel on September 12, 1962, following his speech "We choose to go to the moon" and on November 21, 1963, before traveling to Fort Worth, and then Dallas, where he was assassinated.
+United States President John F. Kennedy visited the Rice Hotel on September 12, 1962, following his "We choose to go to the Moon" speech, and on November 21, 1963, before traveling to Fort Worth, and then Dallas, where he was assassinated.
 Kennedy used a suite at the Rice Hotel to hold meetings, which was supplied with caviar, champagne, and his favorite beer.
 After a brief visit at a LULAC event and his speech at the Albert Thomas Convention Center, he returned to his suite for a change of clothes.
 After less than six hours in Houston, he headed to the airport for his flight to Fort Worth.
 He also delivered his famous speech on religion in politics there to the Greater Houston Ministerial Conference on September 12, 1960.
 Other notable people who have orated at the Rice are Texas Governor William P. Hobby and Captain James A. Baker of Baker and Botts.